 The Sales Tax Permit and Resale Certificate are commonly thought of as the same thing but they are actually two separate documents.
 The Sales Tax Permit allows a business to sell and collect sales tax from taxable products and services in the state, while the Resale Certificate allows the retailer to make tax-exempt purchases for products they intend to resell.

-Read more about how to register for a Rhode Island Sales Tax Permit.
 After registering, a sales tax number will be provided by the Department of Revenue.
 This number will be listed on the Resale Certificate.

 Rhode Island Resale Certificate Fillable Form